TwoBitMachines/FlareEngineDocs/source/systems/dialogue.rst

    * - Conversation List
      - Click the add button to add a conversation.
-Each conversation in the list represents a conversation state where the player and npc will begin the conversation.
+Each conversation in the list represents a conversation state where the player and
+       NPC will begin the conversation.
 Once an important event occurs, call SaveConversationState ( ) on this component.
 This can be called from anywhere.
 And the next time the Dialogue window opens, it will continue with the next conversation in the list.

 ------------